InfinitePeripherals/QPayTest/docs/getting-started/ios.md

 has_children: false
 ---

-# Getting Started with iOS
+# Getting Started with iOS v2.0.1
-Version 2.0.1

 {: .fs-9 .no_toc }

 Learn how to set up your iOS app to process payment transactions using QuantumPay.